Renewable energy: a catalyst for gender equality?

 The Canadian environmentalist and filmmaker, James Cameron, once explained: “The nation that leads in renewable energy will be the nation that leads the world.”
 This statement may seem bizarre at first but it is actually reasonable and probably even true.
-I personally think, Cameron tried to highlight the numerous opportunities renewable energies hold and the enormous power connected to these.
+I personally think Cameron tried to highlight the numerous opportunities renewable energies hold and the enormous power connected to these.
 Indeed, they can alleviate a host of ills that beset us.
-Renewables go hand in hand with all 17 global goals and may have a huge impact, if used in the right way.
-Achieving gender equality and empowering women is one of these goals.
+Renewables go hand in hand with all 17 global goals and may have a huge impact if used in the right way.
+Achieving a catalyst for gender equality and empowering women is one of these goals.

 Globally, gender inequality is one of the major issues to combat in the 21st century.
 The 5th Global Goal states that gender inequality is not only a human rights issue but primarily a waste of the world’s human potential as many women can’t live life at its fullest.
 Renewable energies can empower women because they enhance substantive and procedural rights, as women are seen as not only rights holders but also critical partners and development actors.
 Women are able to be independent, contributing to household, income and wellbeing.
 This allows them to use their variety of skills benefitting the world socially as well as economically.
 Renewable energies have got the ability to play a significant role in this struggle and strengthen women’s self- esteem.